Citation, DOI, disclosures and case data

 0 images remaining

-Small amount of iodinated contrast in the oesophagus.
+Small amount of iodinated contrast in the esophagus.

 Large volume of contrast in the tracheobronchial tree, with a particularly splendid 'bronchogram'in the left lower lobe illustrating segmentation anatomy of the lung.

 The radiologist has the right to undertaken a study as s/he see fits to the clinician information.

 Take your own clinical history too - we are clinical radiologists after all.

 If any doubt about aspiration at least start, if not do the whole study, with water soluble contrast to minimize risk.